scratch342/exam-prepare/README.md

 # exam-prepare

-For the students, by the students
+For the students, by the students.